Satish Dhawan Space Centre: Second Launch Pad

 The second launch pad with associated facilities was built in 2005 and became operational on 5 May with the launching of PSLV-C6.
 MECON's sub-contractors for this project including Inox India, HEC, Tata Growth, Goderej Boyce, Simplex, Nagarjuna Construction, Steelage, etc. The other Launch Pad being the FLP.
 It is used by PSLV, GSLV, LVM3 and is intended for India's first crewed space mission.

 The first launch from the pad occurred on 5 May 2005, and was of a Polar Satellite Launch Vehicle carrying the Cartosat-1 and HAMSAT satellites.
 India's 1st Moon Mission, Chandrayaan-1 was launched from this launch pad on 22 October 2008.
 Its follow-up missions were also launched from this launch pad, where Chandrayaan-2 was launched on 22 July 2019 and Chandrayaan-3 was launched on 14 July 2023.

 In November 2019, ISRO released tenders for augmentation of the SLP for the Gaganyaan project.
 Systems such as a crew ingress and egress system, access platform, recovery setup for emergencies during the flight's ascent phase, module preparation facility for assembly and testing along with an helipad are built at a cost of about ₹2000 crore.
 All the facilities will be connected an upcoming Gaganyaan control facility, which will monitor and communicate with the Astronauts during the Spaceflight.
+By 2025, all facilities had been upgraded, along with a white room for the crew to wear their space suits and a zipline crew evacuation system.